 I go to a very small charter school that does not offer any accelerated courses whatsoever.
 We have no AP, IB, or honors courses available.
-By the time I graduate I will have taken 21 college courses at Ivy Technical community college, i’ll have earned 63 total credits.
-Will my application be less competitive compared to other students who have taken APs?
+By the time I graduate I will have taken 21 college courses at Ivy Technical community college.
+Will my application be less competitive compared to other students who have take APs?

 To keep this community safe and supportive: